What causes your diabetes headaches?

 For many people, having a headache is, unfortunately, a fact of life.
 Headaches are extremely common, and the World Health Organization (WHO) states that almost half of adults are estimated to have a headache over the course of a year.
 There are many different types of headaches, ranging from migraines to tension headaches to cluster headaches — and even “ice cream” headaches that result from eating or drinking something that is extremely cold.
 Headaches can also occur due to sinus infections, high blood pressure, and medications.
+If you have diabetes, headaches are even more common.
 Given all of the possible causes of headaches, it’s not surprising that so many people suffer from them.

-If you have diabetes and you find that a pounding head is more than just a passing nuisance, it’s time to sort out possible causes.
+For those who have diabetes and find that a pounding head is more than just a passing nuisance, it’s time to sort out possible causes.
 Some of the likely culprits may be directly related to your diabetes.
 Let’s take a look at five ways diabetes causes headaches.

 Hyperglycemia, or high blood glucose, is typically defined as a blood glucose level above 180 mg/dl.
 Causes of hyperglycemia include: